Achilles Tendon Rupture Recovery: 6 Essential Equipment Items (2025 Guide)

 - Discomfort and Fatigue: Walking unevenly is simply tiring.

 The EVENup solves this by attaching to the shoe on your uninjured foot, effectively leveling your hips and restoring a more natural gait.
+Rehabilitation specialists recommend using EVENup from the start of walking to prevent compensatory pain and maintain proper alignment.

 Conclusion: Investing in Your Recovery